 - Make sure the image satisfies the 20% text rule

-- Use copy that gets to the point quickly and have a call to action within the first 90 characters
+- Use copy that gets to the point quickly and have a A call-to-action is a button or link on your ad that suggests the action you want your audience to take.
+Examples: "Learn More" or "Sign Up." within the first 90 characters

 * I’ve found that link shares, particularly with the bigger thumbnails, are most effective at driving traffic.
 There are some exceptions, but you should test this.

 These steps are extremely important.
 The right dimensions will assure that the thumbnail image will stretch across the width of the News Feed on desktop and mobile.
 A quick call to action is important since text is truncated after 90 characters on a mobile device.